exwm/yt_clipper/readme.md

   done
   ```

+### Utility Scripts

+There several utility scripts provided as well that wrap ffmpeg or other tools either for convenience or additional functionality.

+1. The `fast_trim` utility script takes a single video file as input and trims it quickly BUT approximately.
+The script prompts for a start time and an end time to trim the input video file.
+The output file name will be suffixed with `-trim`.
+2. The `vid2gif` utility script converts an input video file to a `gif` with a small file size and resolution.
+The script will prompt for the output gif fps and scale/resolution.
+3. The `preprocess_hevc` utility script preprocesses an input video file (likely `mp4`) with an `hevc` video stream to ensure compatibility with ffmpeg.
+You may need to use this script if you see errors like `Invalid data found when processing input` from ffmpeg when using `hevc` with the `--input-video`/`-i` option or the `yt_clipper_auto_input_video` helper script.
+The preprocessed output file name will be suffixed with `-preproc`.

-### Windows Merge Helper Bat Script
+#### Merge Utility Script

-The `yt_clipper_merge.bat` can be used to merge any webm files in any order:
+The `merge` utility script can be used to merge any webm files in any order:

+- On mac, follow the prompts after running the utility script, providing the paths of 2 or more input files in the other you want them merged.
+- On Windows:
   - Rename the webm files so they sort in desired lexicographic order.
-- Select/highlight all webms to be merged in your file explorer and drag and drop them onto the `yt_clipper_merge.bat` script.
+  - Select/highlight all webms to be merged in your file explorer and drag and drop them onto the `merge.bat` script.
   - The output file name will be `-merged` appended to the first input file name.
   - Check the `merge.txt` file to confirm the correct videos were merged in the correct order.

 # All Releases